This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 🍷 Pairing Suggestions

 We usually serve pork and apples with a farro and wild rice pilaf.
-It is awesome with barley, freekeh, even mashed potatoes (if you're not counting carbs and calories).
-Roasted potatoes are another good options.
+It is awesome with barley, freekeh, even mashed potatoes (if you’re not counting carbs and calories).
+Roasted potatoes are another good option.
 You will want something to sop up that delicious sauce!

 Our "go to" adult beverage with this German-inspired dish is a dark, malty beer.
 Spaten Optimator is a favorite!